mmu-webdesign/l5-portfolio-template/1_User_and_Competitor_Research/README.md

 >We recommend you use GitHub to co-operate on documents rather than to *work on at the same time*.

 Used correctly, making use of GitHub at the very least ensures all of your work is backed up.

+>**Final word** - GitHub provides tutors (and team members) an unparalleled insight into the contributions of each team member.

 ---